mehwisha01/Design-Portfolio/content/posts/Featured/index.md

 ### Testing Results

-I tested the prototypes with several users who had positive feedback on how easy the new design was to get the analysis.
-Everyone loved the search feature and buttons to add or remove outliers.
+I tested the prototypes with several users who had positive feedback on how easy the new design was to get to the analysis.
+Everyone loved the search feature and buttons (add or remove outliers).
 The new design increased the ROI by 78% as there is still little more work left on the entire website redesign E2E.

 ### Lessons Learned

 When I was consulted for re-design, no documentations were given to me.
 I had to reverse engineer from the portal.
 I have made following recommendations for company to be successful:

-<ul><li> Documentations - Keep up with the docs as features are prioritized to understand the users' needs</li>
+<ul><li> Documentations - Keep up with the docs as features are prioritized to understand the users' needs.</li>
-<li> Data flows - These are very important as some screens weren't really needed </li>
+<li> Data flows - These are very important as some screens weren't really needed. </li>
-<li> Test with the end users more often since the feedback from users is very valuable</li></ul>
+<li> Test with the end users more often since the feedback from users is very valuable. </li></ul>